joewa6/AntiNETWORK/README.md

 Most antibody developability models look better than they are.

-This project asks a deliberately unfashionable question:
+This project asks:

 **How far can simple, physically interpretable antibody features go before external validation kills them?**

 The aim is not to build the biggest predictor, stack embeddings, or win a leaderboard by accident.
-The aim is to test whether crude but meaningful descriptors - charge, hydrophobicity, aromaticity, VH/VL balance, CDR composition, framework/subtype effects, and simple topology proxies - carry real assay signal when sequence-family leakage is controlled.
+The aim is to test whether grounded, scientifically meaningful
+descriptors: charge, hydrophobicity, aromaticity, VH/VL balance, CDR composition, framework/subtype effects, and simple topology proxies, carry real assay signal when sequence-family leakage is controlled.

 Some do.